Yorkiapolis/socketTest/README.md

 ## Description
 #### *Core implementation*
 The core part of this lab project is that the TCP server is equipped with the multithread techniques in respond to the high concurrence of request from client side.
+This is mainly implemented by using an open-source packet released in Github called "tinycthread".
+It is indeed that pthread library can be put into use, however tinycthread module integreted furtherly pthread which means the enhancement of the cross-platform compatibility (could be used on both WIN32 and MAC) and offer the API even just the same as pthread simultaneously.

 Considering the experimental purpose as well as the computing costs limitation of this lab, the acceptance is simply range from 0 to maximum 16.
+The max_queue argument is designed to handle this overflow -- if the connected client is euqal to the maximum queueing length, the next ingress request will be refused.

 #### *Main functions*